msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 The two interesting points here are database and proxy.
 Keeping all of my database queries inside of source control has served me well in the past.
 The proxy for most APIS won’t be used in production, but will give me another option to test my API when running local, and when running integration tests.

-Each Project (excluding Database and Proxy runner) will have a Unit test project with them.
+Each project (excluding database and proxy runner) will have a unit test project with them.

 ## Cross Cutting Concerns (NuGet Packages)

-Now that I have a principles, design, and project structureI created this flow here.
+Now that I have principles, design and API considerations I have gone ahead and created a flow here.
 In this example, I can see that APIS will be using REST, SQL, and redacted logging.

 **High level Flow**